The Power and Purpose behind ‘Next Steps’

 Next Steps is a resource that attempts to capture the power and purpose behind the simplest of immediate steps one can take on a longer journey.
 It contains 52 cards made up of 48 colour photographs and four timeframe cards.

-The idea for Next Steps arose directly from my practice both as a mental health support worker and manager of mental health programs for St Luke’s Anglicare (now part of Anglicare Victoria).
-The people who accessed these services were doing their best to cope with what the extremes of life and their mental illness were throwing at them.
+The idea for Next Steps arose directly from my practice both as a mental health support worker and manager of mental health programs for St Luke’s Anglicare (now Anglicare Victoria).
+The people who accessed these services were doing their best to cope with the extremes of life and what their mental illness was throwing at them.
 At a time when they were struggling to come to grips with the intensity of their lived experience, often we as workers would encourage them to come up with some long-term goals to aim for.
 Sometimes these goals would be decided for them.

 Author: Andrew Shirres